HiroAcocoro/nvim-setup/README.md

 ### Influence
-- followed a lot of the nvim setup to https://www.josean.com/posts/how-to-setup-neovim-2024
+- followed a lot of the nvim setup from https://www.josean.com/posts/how-to-setup-neovim-2024